RDXhada/Github-to-Freshdesk-API/README.md

 # Github-to-Freshdesk-API
 A project based on fetching Github user information and making a contact in Freshdesk using REST API
 ## How to run the program :
 !
-Note that you need to have Node JS installed (running the program) [in terminal] !
-Note that you need to have Jest installed (for unit testing)[in terminal]
+Note that you need to have Node JS installed (to run the program) [in terminal] !
+Note that you need to have Jest installed (for unit testing) [in terminal]
 1) Download the CraftDemoNodeJs file
 2) Create yourself a .env file with this information :
 ```